 - The End of the World as We Know It: By the end of the first part, Earth's entire population consists of six billion Masters, the Doctor, Wilfred Mott, Donna Noble (who probably doesn't have long to live), and two Vinvocci.

-- Enemy Mine/Sadistic Choice: The Doctor has to choose between killing either the Master or the other Time Lords, with each side egging him to shoot the other.
+- Enemy Mine: The Doctor has to choose between killing either the Master or the other Time Lords, with each side egging him to shoot the other.
 He ultimately went with the downfall of the Time Lords, with the Master taking them down with him.

-- Even Evil Has Standards: Subverted; the Master actually likes the Time Lords' plan to bring about the end of time and become higher beings.
-It's only after the President calls him "diseased" and refuses to allow him to be part of the plan that the Master turns against them.
+- Even Evil Has Standards: Played with; the Master thinks the Time Lords' plan to bring about the end of time and become higher beings is insane, but he still wants to be part of it.
+It's only after the President calls him "diseased" and refuses to allow him to be part of The Plan that the Master turns against them.

 - Evil Laugh: Six billion Masters, all cackling.

-- Eviler than Thou: Rassilon, surprisingly.
-While in the Big Finish audio books, Rassilon was shown to be a kind of Gallifreyan Hitler, futzing around with all the lesser species to give them Time Lord characteristics and eliminating anyone who stood in his way, here he manages to thwart the Master's plan with a flick of his wrist.
+- Eviler than Thou: Rassilon.
+Whereas in the Big Finish audio books Rassilon was shown to be a kind of Gallifreyan Hitler, futzing around with all the lesser species to give them Time Lord characteristics and eliminating anyone who stood in his way, here he manages to thwart the Master's plan with a flick of his wrist.

 - Fake Shemp: Obama's face is almost always covered or hidden by the camera angle.

-- Failsafe Failure: What eventually takes The Doctor's "life" in that the radiation container was overloaded by the Master.
+- Failsafe Failure: What eventually takes the Doctor's "life", in that the radiation cabinet was overloaded by the Master.

-- Fantastic Slurs: "Cactus" has racist connotations when used to refer to Vinvocci, apparently.
-Although Wilf calls them "cactus" frequently and they never flinch; it was only when the Doctor called them "cacti" that they freak out.
+- Fantastic Slurs: "Cactus" has racist connotations when used to refer to Vinvocci.
+Although Wilf calls them "cactus" frequently and they never flinch; it's only when the Doctor calls them "cacti" that they freak out.

 - Gambit Pileup: Let's see... you've got the Master playing Xanatos Speed Chess, Lucy's plans to prevent the Master's resurrection, Naismith's plans for the Immortality Gate, the Vinvocci's plans to steal the Immortality Gate and the Time Lords' plans to escape the War.
-And of course the Doctor's typical Indy Ploy plus the mysterious agenda (which seems to be to help the Doctor) of the lady in white.
-Not forgetting the Ood, who plan to avert the End of Times by setting the Doctor on his tracks.
+Then the Doctor's typical Indy Ploy, plus the mysterious agenda (which seems to be to help the Doctor) of the Woman in White.
+Not forgetting the Ood, who plan to avert the End of Time by setting the Doctor on his tracks.

 - Gambit Roulette: Rassilon's plan for the Time Lords to escape inevitable death in the Time War is one that encompassed the Master's entire life from age eight.